 If a picture is worth a thousand words, how much is a picture worth to a small business like yours?
-If you post it on Instagram, it has the potential to connect with new customers, and strengthen relationships with existing ones.
-That same picture can even help generate revenue for your company.
-Knowing this, isn’t it time to add Instagram to your social media strategy, or improve upon your existing Instagram marketing efforts?
-This Balboa Capital blog post features tips on how to do both.
-You’ll learn how this popular photo-based app can be used to build your brand and reach new markets.
+If you post it on Instagram, it can connect with new customers and strengthen relationships with existing ones.
+That same picture can even help generate revenue for your business.

-With Instagram, you don’t need to post too many pictures to grow your following.
-You can generate more engagement, and gain more followers, by posting once or twice a day.
-Posting too many times can get you penalized by the Instagram algorithm, which means your posts will be shown to far less people.
-In addition, posting too many times can be annoying to your followers and, as a result, some of them might unfollow you.
+With Instagram, you do not need to post too many pictures to grow your following.
+Instead, you can generate more engagement and gain more followers by posting consistently once or twice a day.
+However, posting too often can get you penalized by the Instagram algorithm, which means your posts will be shown to far fewer people.
+In addition, posting too many times can be annoying to your followers, and, as a result, some of them might unfollow you.

 To follow, or not to follow?

-Managing an Instagram page for your small business might seem like a lot of work, but once you get started, you should see your followers count increase each month.
-Just follow the tips above to drive engagement and, hopefully, generate sales revenue.
+Managing an Instagram page for your small business might seem like a lot of work, but you should see your followers count increase each month once you get started.
+Just follow the tips above to drive engagement, generate sales revenue, and get your small business noticed online.
 We invite you to connect with Balboa Capital on Instagram.
-We follow business professionals and companies in every industry.
+We follow business firms and professionals in just about every industry.